isomerpages/cpib-corp/press-room/press-releases/_posts/2025-07-18-post-Five Chinese Nationals Charged with Alleged Corruption Offences and Denied Bail.md

 incident location.
 The SPF officers rejected the bribes.
 For his alleged action, Zhishen faces two charges punishable under Section 6(b) of the <em>Prevention of Corruption Act</em>.</p>
 <p>(c) <strong>Xu Bixin (“Bixin”)</strong> (许壁歆, 31-year-old male Chinese National)
-who, on 3 May 2025, allegedly offered a bribed of S$70 to a SPF officer, Jacqueline Toh Xin Yi, as an inducement for her to refrain from conducting an identity check on Bixin.
+who, on 3 May 2025, allegedly offered a bribe of S$70 to a SPF officer, Jacqueline Toh Xin Yi, as an inducement for her to refrain from conducting an identity check on Bixin.
 The SPF officer rejected the bribe.
 For his alleged action, Bixin faces one charge punishable under Section 6(b) of